sindresorhus/awesome/awesome-list-guidelines.md

 >
 > The birthday of the list is the day when it received the first real commit or when it was open-sourced.

-1. Make sure the list is compliant with the [list guidelines](#list-guidelines).
+1. Make sure that the list is compliant with the [awesome list guidelines](#awesome-list-guidelines).
 2. Run the [awesome-lint] on the list.
     - If the [awesome-lint] reports issues, fix them.
-    - If there are false-positives or things that can not be fixed, report it by [submit an issue].
+    - If there are false-positives or things that can not be fixed, report it by [submitting an issue].
-3. Follow the [pull request guidelines](pull-request-guidelines.md) to submit a pull request for the list to be added in [Awesome][repo] list.
+3. Comply the [pull request guidelines](pull-request-guidelines.md) to submit a pull request for the list to be added in [Awesome][repo] list.

 ---